The structure of connected (graded) Hopf algebras revisited

-where $\max\{w_1,\ldots w_m\}$ is the lexicographically maximal word among $w_1,\cdots, w_m$. \end{lemma}
+where $\max\{w_1,\ldots, w_m\}$ is the lexicographically maximal word among $w_1,\ldots, w_m$. \end{lemma}

 \begin{proof} Let $N_I^{(\infty)}$ be the set of finite sequences in $\N_I$, including the empty sequence.
 Let $\leq$ be the partial order on $\N_I^{(\infty)}$ defined as follows.
-For $ a=(a_1,\cdots, a_m)$ and $b=(b_1,\cdots, b_n)$ in $\N_I^{(\infty)}$, $a< b$ if and only if $\sum_{i=1}^m\deg(a_i) = \sum_{j=1}^n\deg(b_j)$ but there exists an integer $p\leq \min\{m,n\}$ such that $a_i=b_i$ for $i<p$ and $a_p<_{\rm lex} b_p$.
+For $ a=(a_1,\ldots, a_m)$ and $b=(b_1,\ldots, b_n)$ in $\N_I^{(\infty)}$, $a< b$ if and only if $\sum_{i=1}^m\deg(a_i) = \sum_{j=1}^n\deg(b_j)$ but there exists an integer $p\leq \min\{m,n\}$ such that $a_i=b_i$ for $i<p$ and $a_p<_{\rm lex} b_p$.
 Clearly, $\leq$ is compatible with the left and right concatenation of finite sequences.
 In addition, $\leq$ satisfies the descending chain condition by Lemma \ref{lex-stablize}.
-Now we proceed to show the result by induction on $(w_1,\cdots, w_m)$ with respect to $\leq$.
-If $(w_1,\cdots, w_m)$ is nondecreasing, there is nothing to prove.
+Now we proceed to show the result by induction on $(w_1,\ldots, w_m)$ with respect to $\leq$.
+If $(w_1,\ldots, w_m)$ is nondecreasing, there is nothing to prove.
 Otherwise, assume $w_{i}>_{\rm lex} w_{i+1}$ for some $i$.
 By Proposition \ref{quasi-Lie-imply-LK} (4),

-where $(c_1,\cdots, c_s)$ runs over finite sequences in $\N_I$ such that
+where $(c_1,\ldots, c_s)$ runs over finite sequences in $\N_I$ such that

-It follows that $\max\{w_1,\cdots, w_{i-1}, c_1, \cdots, c_s, w_{i+2},\cdots, w_m\} \leq_{\lex} \max \{ w_1,\cdots, w_m\}$ and
+It follows that $\max\{w_1,\ldots, w_{i-1}, c_1, \ldots, c_s, w_{i+2},\ldots, w_m\} \leq_{\lex} \max \{ w_1,\ldots, w_m\}$ and

-Also we have $(w_1,\cdots, w_{i-1}, w_{i+1}, w_i, w_{i+2},\cdots, w_m) < (w_1,\cdots, w_m)$.
-By the induction hypothesis, $[w_1]\cdots [w_m]+I$ has the required decomposition. \end{proof}
+Also we have By the induction hypothesis, $[w_1]\cdots [w_m]+I$ has the required decomposition. \end{proof}

 The following result is a crucial observation for the proof of Theorem \ref{generator-connected-graded-algebra}.
-First let us recall more terminologies from standard Groebner basis theory.
-A set $F\subseteq k\langle X\rangle$ is called \emph{reduced} (with respect to $\leq_{\glex}$) if $0\not\in F$ and for every $f\in F$, the leading coefficient of $f$ is $1$ and all words occur in $f$ has no factor in $\lw(F\backslash\{f\})$.
+First let us recall more terminology from standard Groebner basis theory.
+A set $F\subseteq k\langle X\rangle$ is called \emph{reduced} (with respect to $\leq_{\glex}$) if $0\not\in F$ and for every $f\in F$, the leading coefficient of $f$ is $1$ and all words occurring in $f$ have no factor in $\lw(F\backslash\{f\})$.
 For an ideal $I$ of $k\langle X\rangle$, a \emph{Groebner basis} of $I$ (with respect to $\leq_{\glex}$) is a subset $\mathcal{G} \subseteq I$ such that every $I$-reducible word has a factor in $\lw(\mathcal{G})$.
 It is well-known that every ideal admits a unique reduced Groebner basis \cite[Proposition 14]{Nord}.
-Note that all these definitons and facts as mentioned are workable with respect to any admissible orders on $\langle X\rangle$.
+Note that the above-mentioned definitions may be formalized in the same way with respect to any admissible order on $\langle X\rangle$.
 Nevertheless, in this paper we only employ the graded lex order on $\langle X\rangle$ to apply the method of Groebner basis theory.